jmquigley/util.matches/README.md

 $ yarn run all
 ```

 ## Overview

 The `matches` function will search through the given string for N occurrences of the given regex string.
 It will return an array of `Match` objects; one entry for each instance found.
 The `Match` structure contains the following values:

+- `groupIndex` - When grouping symbols are used within a regex this structure will contain the index location within the matched string where that group starts.
+The index location is computed for each group.
 - `result` - The return value from the Javascript regex [exec()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/exec).
 - `text` - the string that was matched by the regex
 - `start` - the absolute starting index from the front of the string being searched.